qragsda80/Engineering_4_Notebook/README.md

 ### Reflection

 For the final beam design, we cut out triangular holes and used more fillets to reduce weight.
-Our final weight was 12.99g.
-It held
+In the redesign, we mostly focused on reducing weight on the end and adding material.
+We made the walls taller and thinner.
+It held 2.27kg before it bent past 35mm.
+We finished first place in our class for this assignment, so I think that it was pretty successful.